geaz/emu-gameboy/README.md

 I also tried to get the timer implementation to behave like the real hardware.
 Most of the behaviours described in [The Cycle-Accurate Game Boy Docs](https://github.com/AntonioND/giibiiadvance/blob/master/docs/TCAGBD.pdf) are working, passing most of [Mooneyes Timer Tests](https://github.com/Gekkio/mooneye-gb/tree/master/tests/acceptance/timer).
 In contrast to other implementations, I let the timer use the *correct* internal clock in memory to increase the TIMA and DIV.

+Given it was my first time doing sound programming, the APU works quite well, but not perfect.

 ## Controls